ThatSINEWAVE/PredictionEngine/README.md

 ## Credits

-Prediction Engine was created by [ThatSINEWAVE](https://github.com/ThatSINEWAVE).
 Special thanks to the following APIs used in this project:
 - [Genderize](https://genderize.io/)
 - [Agify](https://agify.io/)
 - [Nationalize](https://nationalize.io/)